ivalitov/dto-generator/README.md

 ### 2. Grouping of Rules

 You may put multiple `@Rule` annotations on the one field, each one has to belong to different group.
-Then you have to select which group or groups do you prefer to use for DTO generation.
+Then, you may select group or groups that you prefer to use in DTO generation.

 For example, next config: